quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 The tree is walked and any missing dependencies are installed in the usual fashion.
 ```

+#### Workarounds

+In order to fix "automatically" `package-lock.json`, we usually try some of this steps:

+1. Revert `package-lock.json` changes and run `npm intall` again
+2. Remove `node_modules` folder and repeat step 1
+3. As a last resort (not recommended), manually replace urls

 #### How to use it